themesberg/flowbite/content/forms/select.md

 {{< /example >}}

 ## Disabled state

+Apply the `disable` state to the select component to disallow the selection of new options.

 {{< example class="dark:bg-gray-800" github="components/forms.md" show_dark=true >}}
 <label for="countries_disabled" class="block mb-2 text-sm font-medium text-gray-900 dark:text-gray-400">Select an option</label>